 Catch the person’s eye and say it with a smile so they know you mean it.
 You might be surprised by how good it makes you feel.

 If you want to offer someone a compliment on their physical appearance, make sure to do it in a respectful way.
-Here are some tips to get you started.

 7. Breathe deeply

 You’re tense, your shoulders are tight, and you feel as though you just might “lose it.”
 We all know that feeling.